 Popular, but hard to get.

 After five years work on a book about the British Freaks (told through the person of my great good friend Bob Rowberry), I’m nearly there.
-Now I’m going through the text filling in the gaps.
-I’m trying to account for the ‘New Age’, and in particular, I want to answer the question, ‘Why do I know what my rising sign is?’
+Nearly, but not quite I’ve still got questions.
+In particular, I want to answer the question, ‘Why do I know what my rising sign is?’
 Put another way, how do we account for the revival in the 1960’s, 1970’s and 1980’s of popular astrology?
 My Mum doesn’t know what her rising sign is.
 I doubt my daughters do.
 But lots of people of a certain age can tell you odd astrological details about themselves; or explain tarot, or throw the I-Ching.
 Even skeptics like myself.

 A quick knock about ont Interweb showed me that the best text on the subject is prolly Nicholas Campion’s ‘Astrology and Popular Religion in the Modern West.‘ Ninety five quid a pop; even the e-version is 75 sovs.
-A big ask for three or four paragraphs in my book.
 So, I toddle up to Presteigne Library, and arrange for an inter-library loan.
 And, five days later, here it is, sent to Presteigne from the British Library for six quid.